andreashuber69/kiss-worker/README.md

 ## Prerequisites

 This is an ESM-only package.
-If you're still targeting browsers without ESM support, this package is not for you.
+If you're still targeting platforms without ESM support, this package is not for you.

 ## Getting Started